conda/menuinst/docs/source/defining-shortcuts.md

 The example below creates a shortcut called with the name "Launch Turtle" if installed into the base environment.
-If installed into an environment called, e.g., `turtle`, the name of the shortcut is "Lauch Tutrle (turtle)".
+If installed into an environment called, e.g., `turtle`, the name of the shortcut is "Launch Turtle (turtle)".
 This was the default behavior of `menuinst` version 1.

 ```json
 {